 This IVMP is for a large area and does not specify the exact sites of proposed treatment, because not all treatment sites will be known at the PMP development stage.
 Some First Nations may want to continue consultation after the location(s) of specific treatment sites have been identified and/or receive notification when the treatment sites are identified at a specified time before herbicide applications.
 Section 28(2) of the IPMR allows a proponent to make an agreement during initial consultation to directly notify a First Nation, in an agreed time and manner, before herbicide use.
-If requested by a First Nation, CP Rail commits to continue consultation after the location(s) of specific treatment sites have been identified and/or receive notification when the treatment sites are identified at a specified time before herbicide use.
-The specific treatment sites have been identified and/or receive notification when the treatment sites are identified at a specified time before herbicide applications.
+If requested by a First Nation, CPKC commits to continue consultation after the location(s) of specific treatment sites have been identified and/or receive notification when the treatment sites are identified and/or receive notification when the document of the proposed time before herbicide applications.
 This will be documented in the First Nations Consultation Report.